DJ Tillu

-DJ Tillu is a 2022 Indian Telugu-language romantic crime comedy film directed by debutant Vimal Krishna who co-wrote the film with Siddhu Jonnalagadda.
-Produced by Sithara Entertainments, the film stars Jonnalagadda as the title character alongside Neha Shetty, Prince Cecil, and Brahmaji.
+DJ Tillu is a 2022 Indian Telugu-language crime comedy film directed by debutant Vimal Krishna who co-wrote the film with Siddhu Jonnalagadda.
+Produced by Naga Vamsi, the film stars Jonnalagadda as the titular character alongside Neha Shetty, Prince Cecil and Brahmaji.

 The film was announced in October 2020 under the title Narudi Brathuku Natana.
 Principal photography began in February 2021 with filming taking place in Hyderabad.
-The film's music is scored by S. Thaman while the soundtrack is composed by Sricharan Pakala and Ram Miriyala.
+The background score was scored by S. Thaman while the soundtrack was composed by Sricharan Pakala and Ram Miriyala.
 Initially scheduled to be released on 14 January 2022, it was postponed due to the COVID-19 pandemic in India.

-DJ Tillu was released theatrically on 12 February 2022.
-Despite mixed reviews from critics, the film was successful at the box office.
-A sequel, titled Tillu Square, is scheduled to begin its production.
+DJ Tillu was released theatrically on 12 February 2022 and received mixed to positive reviews from critics, becoming a blockbuster at the box office.
+A sequel titled Tillu Square was released on 29 March 2024 with most of the cast returning to reprise their roles.

 Plot

-Bala Gangadhar Tilak alias DJ Tillu, is a young man who wants be a DJ.
-One day, he meets Radhika in a club and asks her for a drink to which she agrees.
+Bala Gangadhar Tilak alias DJ Tillu is an aspiring disk jockey who meets Radhika in a club and asks her for a drink to which she agrees.
 After the drinks, Tillu drops Radhika at her apartment.
-While walking towards her apartment, she calls her boyfriend, Rohit, but she hears the sound of another girl with him and confirms that he is cheating on her.
-She decides to pay back her boyfriend and begins a relationship with Tillu.

-A few weeks later, on Tillu's birthday, Rohit shows images of Radhika and Tillu together and threatens to expose them.
-On the other hand, Radhika leaks about the affair that Rohit was having and decides to leave the apartment.
-She then goes into her room to pack her luggage and an enraged Rohit tries to assault her.
-In self-defense, Radhika pushes Rohit, which causes him to hit his head on the wall and die from the injury.
-Radhika calls Tillu and tells him to come to her apartment.
-Tillu arrives and sees all the photos in the room with Rohit and also Rohit's dead body.
-Tillu, being scared, tells Radhika that he wants to call the police.
+While walking towards her apartment, she then goes into her room to pack her luggage and an enraged Rohit tries to assault her.
+In self-defense, Radhika shoves Rohit, which causes him to hit his head on the wall and die from the injury.